cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/instructions.md

 it is very likely you will end up with slightly different implementations, which will cause a conflict.

-Note that completing the task _implicitly_ requires you to create some kind of code to test the function - you might skip this step and hope that the implementation is fine, but to have any confidence in it you really need the function to be compiled and have some inputs passed through it.
-Any test infrastructure (source files, test scripts) should also be checked in.
+(Note that completing the assessed task _implicitly_ requires you to create some kind of code to test the function - you might skip this step and hope that the implementation is fine, but to have any confidence in it you really need the function to be compiled and have some inputs passed through it.
+Any test infrastructure (source files, test scripts) should also be checked in.)

-Eventually you should both have something you are happy with, and can commit independently to your local repo.
+Eventually you should both have something you are happy with, and can commit independently to your local repos.

 ### Resolving a merge conflict